STMicroelectronics/x-cube-iota1/Projects/B-L4S5I-IOT01A/Applications/IOTA-Client/README.md

 (Chrysalis).
 For details about Chrysalis, please refer to the official IOTA Documentation website (https://chrysalis.docs.iota.org/).

-In the IOTA-Client application, the STM32 Nucleo device provides the following functionalities:
+In the IOTA-Client application, the STM32 Discovery device provides the following functionalities:
  1. Send an indexation message
  2. Send a transaction message